aryanshs/CSE321_Project2/README.md

 --------------------
 ## CSE321_project2_aryanshs_main.cpp:
 --------------------
-The implementation and the code is thie above mentioned file
+The implementation and the code is in the above mentioned file

 ----------
 - **Things Declared**